lparsons/galaxy_tools/tools/bam_to_bigwig/README.txt

 Convert a BAM file into a BigWig coverage file.
 This can be used directly from Galaxy for display at UCSC.
 The advantage over standard Wiggle format is that the data is stored in a compressed format and can be retrieved by genome region.
 This allows you to view regions of arbitrarily large Wiggle file data at UCSC while avoiding the upload costs.

 History
 -------

+v0.2.0 add a sort step after genomeCoverageBed which is required in some instances otherwise bedGraphToBigWig will complain.
+This version also uses Galaxy's dependency mechanism, added some tests, and updated some formatting.
+By Lance Parsons.

 v0.1.1 passes the forgotten split argument and moves to using the new sub-command enabled bedtools.
 Thanks to David Leader.